1600: He’s home tweet home, and Trump gets grumpy

 - In a party line vote, the Senate confirmed Trump’s choice of David Zatezalo, a former leader of a coal company with a record of serious safety violations, to become the country’s top regulator of miner health and safety.

-- A wage-growth that began in 2015 and is gathering steam could bring political benefits to Trump, The Economist writes.
+- Wage growth that began in 2015 and is gathering steam could bring political benefits to Trump, The Economist writes.

 - It was North Korea’s serve in the insult war with Trump.
 A state-run newspaper called him “an old lunatic, mean trickster and human reject.”